How to connect your DocuSign account to DigiFi for electronic signatures.

 Create DocuSign Templates.

 For this, open your DocuSign account and navigate to “Templates” on the navigation bar.
-Customize a new template by adding fields you require for the e-signature process.
+Customize a new template by adding recipients and fields you require for the e-signature process.

 Use Custom “Text” field type in DocuSign